sjiaire/cr-site-natacha/content/rental_houses/ruroro-rest.md

 **Furnished 4-Bedroom House for Rent - Rusororo**

 Stay in this welcoming 4-bedroom furnished house located in an exclusive estate of Rusororo nearby RPF Headquarters.
-Rusororo is an authentic neighborhood surrounded by green hills and close to Mulindi Market.
+Rusororo is an authentic neighborhood surrounded by green hills and beautiful views.

 This cosy residence is bright and functional.
 It has a comfortable lounge open to a fully equipped kitchen, 2 inviting bedrooms sharing a bathroom and 2 charming en suite bedrooms including one with a bathtub.
 In addition, high-speed internet, estate security and maid services are available!